rhomeinel/The-Python-Workbook_My-Solutions/Chapter-1/README.md

 Create a program that displays your name and complete mailing address formatted in the manner that you would usually see it on the outside of an envelope.
 Your program does not need to read any input from the user.

+## Exercise 2: Hello

+Write a program that asks the user to enter his or her name.
+The program should respond with a message that says hello to the user, using his or her name.